apike/allenpike.com/_posts/2025-01-31-tab-continuation-completion.md

 - Outstanding linter errors
 - Common code patterns

 So, common sense next-action prediction using transformers.
 But it _feels_ like magic!
-It’s wild that you can tell the app so much with just a little typing and nudging.
+It’s wild that you can tell an app so much with just a little typing and nudging.

 Cursor’s Michael Truell [explains that this is exactly the vision](https://lexfridman.com/cursor-team-transcript/):